Adolis García Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.52 team ERA ranks 23rd across all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.54).

-- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- White Sox pitchers combine to surrender 101 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- His most recent time out was on Friday against the Los Angeles Dodgers, when the right-hander threw 5 1/3 innings, surrendering two earned runs while giving up four hits.
+- The righty last appeared on Saturday against the Seattle Mariners, when he threw 4 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.